YES Programs and Services and Covid-19

 Visit the Dew Drop Inn’s Facebook page for information.

-Thunder Bay Counselling Centre continues to provide counselling services.
+Thunder Bay Counselling Centre continues to provide counselling services virtually and in person.
 Find out how to speak with a counsellor on their website.

 Assistance with Access to Technology for Individuals